 In 2018, the scheme opened to members of staff from all providers of higher education across the four nations of the UK.
 Institutions can nominate up to three individuals per annum.

 The award has been running since 2000 and there are now over 860 National Teaching Fellows, with up to 55 individuals receiving the award each year.
 On gaining the award, fellows play an ongoing role in enhancing teaching and learning within their institution, the HE sector and further afield.

 The scheme is organised and run by Advance HE.

-The 2019 scheme opened officially on Wednesday 9th January.
-All documentation used to support Institutional Contacts and potential nominees can be found below:
+All documentation used to support Institutional Contacts and potential nominees will be posted shortly.

 Benefits of becoming a National Teaching Fellow

 Gaining a National Teaching Fellowship has a number of benefits for individuals and their institutions.

 |Benefits to individuals||Benefits to institutions|